rb3633/Predicting-Election-Results/README.md

 # Predicting-Election-Results
-Predicting US Presidential Elections at county level based on twitter data
+Predicting US Presidential Elections at county level based on geo-tagged tweets from Twitter

 Abstract
 For a long time, forecasting political elections has received a lot of attention.
 Poll surveys and